Leestan360/portfolio/README.md

 There are many hosting platforms and you should choose one that suits you.

+## Deploying to GitHub Pages
+To deploy your site to gthub pages, read on [Deploy React App to GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for react.

+Since your site needs to be updated often, you should configure GitHub Actions for your repo to use.

+## Configuring GitHub Actions
+The Profile and the Repository information from GitHub is only created at the time of deploy and the site needs to be redeployed if those information needs to be updated.
+So, a configurable [CRON Job](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#scheduled-events) is setup which deploys your site every week, so that once you update your profile on GitHub it is shown on your portfolio.
+You can also trigger it manually using ```workflow_dispatch``` event, see [this guide](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/) on how to do that.

+   - When you are done with the configuration, we highly recommend to read through the  [GitHub Actions Configuring a workflow](https://docs.github.com/en/actions/using-workflows) docs.

+## FInally, deploy to GitHub Pages
+Guide to deploying to GitHub Pages
+- Navigate to ```package.json``` and enter your domain name instead of ```https://Leestan360.github.io/portfolio/``` in homepage variable.
+For example, if you want your site to be ```https://<your-username>.github.io/portfolio```, add the same to the homepage section of ```package.json```.
+- In short you can also add ```/portfolio``` to ```package.json``` as both are exactly same.
+Upon doing so, you tell ```create-react-app``` to add the path assets accordingly.
+- Optionally, configure the domain.
+You can configure a custom domain with GitHub Pages by adding a ```CNAME``` file to the ```public/``` folder.
+- Follow through the guide to setup GitHub pages from the official CRA docs [here](https://create-react-app.dev/docs/deployment/#github-pages).
+- Remember to create [secrets](https://docs.github.com/en/rest/actions/secrets?apiVersion=2022-11-28) in your repo where you'll store your secrets that'll be used to fetch your data from GitHub

 # Technologies Used
 1. [React](https://react.dev/)
 2. [TailwindCSS](https://tailwindcss.com/docs/guides/create-react-app)